Caerleon Comprehensive School: Sports

 The school has traditionally produced a number of sporting names across a range of disciplines.
 The school has multiple rugby union, football, and netball sides, as well as offering tennis courts and basketball facilities for physical education lessons.
-The school is also near to the Celtic Manor operated Caerleon Golf Course and the full size cricket, football, and rugby facilities on the neighbouring Caerleon Pavilion.
+The school is also near to the Celtic Manor operated Caerleon Golf Course and the full-size cricket, football, and rugby facilities on the neighbouring Caerleon Pavilion.

 Names linked to Caerleon who have been successful in sporting endeavours include Dragons player and Ireland Under-20 Grand Slam winner James McCarthy, Dragons and Wales international Tyler Morgan, and Wales Wales U20 capped Ashton Hewitt.

 Historic sportspeople who have attended the school include Wales, Chelsea F.C. and Swansea City goalkeeper Roger Freestone, Cardiff City F.C. and Wales midfielder Nigel Vaughan, Wales rugby winger Nick Walne, and prop Lyndon Mustoe.
 Others include Gary Hocking, a Grand Prix racing champion, as well as footballer and cricketer Len Hill.

 Finances

 In June 2019, local press reported that issues had arisen at the school, with a £500,000 loan from Newport City Council due to be paid, and debts totalling £1.6m forecast for the next 18 months.
 Appointed auditors stated that financial practices at the school were "not well controlled" requiring urgent changes.
-However school reserves in 2016/17 were reported to finally be positive, having been in negative balance from 2012–2014.
+However school reserves in 2016/17 were reported to finally be positive, having been in negative balance from 2012 to 2014.

 The school is set to receive investment from the £70m Welsh Government 21st Century School programme.
-Further investment in the school is also forecast upon the redevelopment of the former University of Wales, Newport campus which awaits planning permission.
+Further investment in the school was promised by the University of South Wales upon the sale and redevelopment of the former University of Wales, Newport campus in Caerleon.
+The Redrow redevelopment plans for housing on the site were rejected in 2019 but subsequently approved in 2021.